 “Your heart is a muscle, and just like pecs or abs, it needs to be worked out consistently to stay strong,” says Dr. Shali.
 Doing aerobic exercise most days of the week for 30 to 60 minutes will help keep your heart working as efficiently as possible.
 If you’re looking to lose some weight, add some light weight training for an additional metabolic kick.

-Meals aren’t just fuel; food can be medicine.
-According to the U.S. government’s Dietary Guidelines for Americans, established by the Food and Drug Administration, eating right for your heart means building meals on a foundation of whole grains, fruits and veggies, adding low-fat dairy, poultry, fish and nuts to round out your diet.
+Meals aren’t just fuel.
+Food can be medicine.
+According to the federal Dietary Guidelines for Americans, eating right for your heart means building meals on a foundation of whole grains, fruits and veggies, adding low-fat dairy, poultry, fish and nuts to round out your diet.
 Limit or avoid red meat, processed foods and foods high in sodium.

 High blood pressure is a major risk factor when it comes to heart disease.
 If you can keep your blood pressure within a healthy range, that will reduce strain on your heart and arteries.
 Regular exercise and a healthy diet will help keep your blood pressure in check.

 “Limiting alcohol and avoiding tobacco smoke are also important when it comes to managing blood pressure, as well as managing stress,” says Dr. Shali.
-Try incorporating meditation techniques through activities such as yoga and tai chi for stress management.
+Try incorporating meditation techniques through activities, such as yoga and tai chi for stress management.

 Good quality sleep is essential to health and well-being.
-Your heart is significantly impacted when your body doesn’t get enough sleep—just as your body needs rest, so does your heart.
+Your heart is significantly impacted when your body doesn’t get enough sleep.
+Just as your body needs rest, so does your heart.
 Most people need six to eight hours of sleep each day.
 If you’re having problems falling or staying asleep, talk to your doctor to rule out medical causes of insomnia.